willothy/nvim-cokeline/README.md

 require("cokeline.history"):last():focus()
 ```

+If you are a user of [`resession.nvim`](https://github.com/stevearc/resession.nvim), cokeline's history will be restored along with
+the rest of your sessions.

 ## :mountain: Plans and Ideas

 If you have an idea or feature request, don't hesitate to open an issue!